Tag Archive for: exams

 Exams

-The in-person exams for national health-related degrees that were originally scheduled to be held in person will proceed as planned, in accordance with the exemption permitted by the new decree of April 2, 2021.
+The national health-related degree exams that were scheduled to be held in person will continue to be held in person, in accordance with the exemption permitted by the new decree of April 2, 2021.
 This applies to the PASS exams on April 22 and 23 and the exams for disciplinary minors on May 7, 10, and 11.
-They will therefore take place on the scheduled dates and in person (in accordance with the exemptions authorized by the government).
-However, this does not apply to the DU and DIU exams, which will switch to remote delivery.
+They will therefore take place as scheduled and in person (in accordance with the exemptions authorized by the government).
+However, this does not apply to the DU and DIU exams, which will be held remotely.

 The practice exams organized by the PASS tutoring programs are moving entirely online.